i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Store with:
     Encrypted LS2 type (5)
 Store at:
-    Hash of blinded sig type and public key, with daily rotation Typical expiration:
+    Hash of blinded sig type and blinded public key, with daily rotation Typical expiration:
-    10 minutes, as in a regular LS.
+    10 minutes, as in a regular LS, or hours, as in a meta LS.
 Published by:
     Destination